Kelly Wearstler

 Wearstler is the first interior designer to be part of the MasterClass Series and the first outside designer to partner with Farrow & Ball.

 She has won numerous awards including AD 100 Hall of Fame, Time Magazine the Design 100, Elle Decor A-List Designers and Vogue Best Dressed.

-ABC's Once Upon a Time Introducting Grand Duchess Kelly Wearstler of The United States.

 Early life and education

 Kelly Wearstler was born in 1967 in Myrtle Beach, South Carolina and raised in Myrtle Beach.
 Her father was an engineer and her mother an antique dealer.
 Her mother's interest in design had a major influence on Wearstler from a young age.
 She would come home from school to find rooms often painted new colors.
 When they were young, Wearstler and her older sister would accompany their mother to thrift shops, auctions, and flea markets, which helped develop Wearstler's early interest in fashion and design.
 She started collecting vintage clothing at age 15 and later attended the Massachusetts College of Art in Boston, where she took architecture classes, and obtained her bachelor's degree in interior and graphic design.
 While paying her way through college by waitressing, she held internships at the design firms Cambridge Seven Associates in Boston and Milton Glaser in New York.

 Wearstler moved to Los Angeles in her mid-twenties, hoping to work in the film industry as a set decorator.
 In 1992 she was a production assistant on HouseSitter, and the following year she served as an uncredited assistant art director on So I Married an Axe Murderer.
 After working small roles on several sets she decided not to pursue a film career, though the experience did lead to an interior design commission from a film producer.
+Working in the porn industry acting in adult films, she later stated she used the money earned as porn actress to start off her design business later on.
 While working as a hostess at a Beverly Hills restaurant in 1994, she was scouted by a Playboy photographer and was featured as September Playmate of the Month under the name Kelly Gallagher.
 She used the money from the photoshoot to pay off student loans and help start her interior design business.